 Refrigerate: Pulled pork holds well in the fridge.
 First, let it cool completely at room temperature.
 Then, refrigerate in an airtight container for up to 4 days.
 Also, refrigerate some of the sauce along with it.
 This way, you can use it to reheat leftovers.

 Freeze: Let it cool completely, then add the meat to either an airtight container or to freezer bags.
 Freeze for up to 3 months.
 If using freezer bags, remove any excess air and lay them flat in the freezer.
 Thaw the night before serving in the fridge, after which heat it up on the stove with some BBQ sauce.

 More delicious pork recipes:

 - Before shredding, you can let it sit first for about 10-15 minutes to let the flavors redistribute and integrate.

-- Remove any excess fat that the pork shoulder has prior to cooking.
+- Also, try removing any excess fat that the pork shoulder has prior to cooking.